arango-cljs/forest/README.md

-# Forest - a cozy home for (ArangoDB) Foxx applications.
+# "For REST" - a cozy home for (ArangoDB) Foxx applications.

 Write scalable, database-ready APIs and apps in Clojurescript with ease.